PraveenHarris/SectionNormalization/README.md

 Above all, however, I believe the best way by far to solve this problem is to create a learning algorithm that can predict sections based off a much larger training dataset.

+Finally, I used the cdifflib package to help with the string similarity.